-Every doula is different; each has knowledge of different things about pregnancy birth and babies but each is the same because they all come with total unconditional support for every family they work with.
+Every doula is different; each has knowledge of different things about pregnancy birth and babies but each is the same because they all come with totally unconditional support for every family they work with.

 Finding the right person to provide you with that unconditional practical and emotional support is your first step to realising the power in you to enjoy all that pregnancy birth and new parenthood has to offer.
 Your doula won’t ever give advice but they will get you the information you want and support you in whatever decision you make.
-Your doula is completely without any agenda except to support you.
+Your doula is without any agenda except to support you.